Guest blog post by Denise Butchko of Butchko and Company, Chicago IL, originally shared in 2014.

 For closet design in Pennsylvania:

-Closets & Cabinetry by Closet City has its own resident expert, Janet Stevenson.
+Closet City has its own resident expert, Janet Stevenson.
 Janet started designing closets on her own at first, and joined our staff over 25 years ago.
-With hundreds of satisfied clients and numerous awards, Janet and Closets & Cabinetry's professional installation team are sure to create the custom closet design of your dreams.
+With hundreds of satisfied clients and numerous awards, Janet and Closet City's professional installation team are sure to create the custom closet design of your dreams.